Mohammed-wsabi/b00401062.github.io/Blogger/Programming Languages.md

 ## Python

 Python is thought of as the only language that can possibly replace the dominance of Java and C in forseeable future.
-Python incapsulates both low- and high-level functionalities into its repository, and has been largely adapted for both general-purpose programming and data analysis.
-Large user-base and solid open-source supprts have drawn attention from technology giants to development of Python-compatible APIs.
+Python incapsulates both low- and high-level functionalities into its system library, and has been largely adapted for both general-purpose programming and data analysis.
+Its intuitive syntax is an attraction for beginners.
+In addition, its large user-base and solid open-source supprts have drawn attention from technology giants to development of Python-compatible APIs.